mburumaxwell/productboard-dotnet/README.md

 ### Important

-The APIs used to create Notes and the one used to delete all customer data are different even though they share teh same base address (https://api.productboard.com).
+The APIs used to create Notes and the one used to delete all customer data are different even though they share the same base address (https://api.productboard.com).
 They use different tokens.
 Using one for the other will result in 401 (Unauthorized).
 Ensure you use the correct token for the usage you have.

-This libray is build using the publicly available documentation.
+This library is build using the publicly available documentation.
 The one for the Public API is available at [https://developer.productboard.com](https://developer.productboard.com).
 Whereas the one for the GDPR Public API is available in the help docs at [https://help.productboard.com/en/articles/1947849-delete-customer-data-from-productboard](https://help.productboard.com/en/articles/1947849-delete-customer-data-from-productboard).

 ### Naming